-Get a quote and see how much you could save!
+▶ Get a quote and see how much you could save!
 Call 1-888-589-5656 or go to tdinsurance.com/uregina

 The TD Insurance Meloche Monnex program is underwritten by SECURITY NATIONAL INSURANCE COMPANY.
 It is distributed by Meloche Monnex Insurance and Financial Services, Inc. in Québec, by Meloche Monnex Financial Services Inc. in Ontario, and by TD Insurance Direct Agency Inc. in the rest of Canada.
 Our address: 50 Place Crémazie, 12th Floor, Montréal, Québec H2P 186.
 Due to provincial legislation, our car and recreational insurance program is not offered in British Columbia, Manitoba or Saskatchewan.
-Wide Horizons Solution® travel insurance is administered by RSA Travel Insurance Inc. and is underwritten by Royal & Sun Alliance Insurance Company of Canada, Medical and claims assistance, claims payment and administrative services are provided by the administrator described in the insurance policies.
+Wide Horizons Solution[®] travel insurance is administered by RSA Travel Insurance Color and is underwritten by Royal & Sun Alliance Insurance Program and Redical and claims assistance, claims payment and administrative services are provided by the administrator described in the insurance policies.
 All trade-marks are the property of their respective owners.
-The TD logo and other TD trade-marks are the property of The Toronto-Dominion Bank.
+The TD logo and other TD trade-marks are the property of The Toronto-Dominion Bank is the author of the recently published The Most Advanced Clarinet Book.
+Heimer has been principal clarinet and soloist with the Westchester Band in New York since 1998.
+He was a band director for many years in Thompson, Manitoba where his bands won national and international awards.
+He and his wife Elizabeth reside in Dartmouth, Nova Scotia.